Why would you want a Scuba Pointer Stick?

 Photo Making Support

 If you’re making a lot of pictures underwater then you soon will appreciate the use of the shark stick as a monopod.
-It can help with keeping yourself stable as well as supporting a heavier camera while you make a shot.
+It can help with keeping yourself stable as well as supporting a heavier camera while you make a shot during your underwater photography diving.

 We all learn to avoid touching anything while diving.
 At times that’s easier said than done.
 Diving in caves or wrecks, it’s often impossible to avoid touching anything surrounding you.